jgraettinger/blog/README.md

 Flow will manage its execution for us and we don't have yet another app to deploy.

-The solution isn't *completely* declarative — we still wrote a non-trivial pure function to identify users that changed between room states — but it's a lot simpler than the spaghetti of updates in application handlers.
+The solution isn't *completely* declarative — we've still written a non-trivial function to identify users that changed between room states — but it's a lot simpler than the spaghetti of updates in application handlers.